 If you wish to have a child safety seat installed or inspected, please contact HPD directly at 704-464-5400, or check our calendar for monthly events where we host the HPD for inspections/installs at our Fire Station 4.

 The Huntersville Fire Department operates 4 fire stations for the town and is a ‘combination fire department’ made up of paid staffing supplemented by volunteer members.
 Paid staff coverage for each fire station is 24 hours a day, 7 days a week, 365 days a year.
 Presently the department has 109 Firefighters, 16 Officers and 5 Chiefs.
-The department has 7 Engine Companies, 2 Ladder Companies, 1 Heavy Rescue, 2 Tankers, 3 Brush Trucks, 2 Utility Trucks, 2 Chief officer SUVs, 1 boat and 1 training van.
+The department has 7 Engine Companies, 2 Ladder Companies (one is a Tower Ladder, 1 is a Stick Ladder), 1 Heavy Rescue, 2 Tankers, 3 Brush Trucks, 2 Utility Trucks, 2 Chief officer SUVs, 1 boat and 1 training van.
 The department responds to all fires, fire alarms, motor vehicle accidents, medical emergencies, water craft emergencies and serious rescue incidents for the town of Huntersville or in accordance with our mutual aid agreements with surrounding communities.

-For calendar year 2018, the Department responded to 6,542 Calls (both Fire and EMS combined).
+For calendar year 2022, the Department responded to 6,365 calls for service (both Fire and EMS combined).